unfoldedcircle/integration-python-library/examples/README.md

 It defines a single push button with a callback handler.
 When pushed, it just prints a message in the console.

+## remote

+The [remote.py](remote.py) example shows how to use the [remote-entity](https://github.com/unfoldedcircle/core-api/blob/main/doc/entities/entity_remote.md).

+It defines some simple commands, a custom button mapping and user interface pages for the available commands.

 ## setup_flow

 The [setup_flow](setup_flow.py) example shows how to define a dynamic setup flow for the driver setup.